 | Mid-term rental income | $3,200 |

 Fair pushback.
 Here’s where it gets interesting.
 That $3,200/month is the conservative Furnished Finder average for a 2BR near a hospital.
-In high-demand markets—San Diego near Naval Medical Center, Boston near Mass General, Nashville near Vanderbilt—you’re looking at $3,800-$4,500/month for the same unit.
-That pushes your profit to $1,175-$1,875/month.
+In high-demand markets, San Diego near Naval Medical Center, Boston near Mass General, Nashville near Vanderbilt.
+You’re looking at $3,800-$4,500/month for the same unit.
+That pushes your profit to $1,145-$1,845/month per unit.

 Mid-term doesn’t have an off-season.
 Hospitals don’t close in January.
 Insurance claims don’t stop in February.
 Corporate projects don’t pause for summer.

 Curious about the full cost picture?
-Check the startup costs breakdown to see how furnishing costs compare across models.
+Check the startup costs breakdown to compare furnishing costs across models.

 Best Platforms for Mid-Term Rental Bookings

-Where you list your mid-term property matters.
-Each platform attracts a different tenant type, and the best operators list on multiple channels simultaneously.
+Where you list your property matters.
+Each platform attracts a different tenant type, and the smartest operators list on multiple channels simultaneously to maximize local demand coverage.

 Furnished Finder

-This is the 800-pound gorilla of mid-term rentals.
-Originally built for traveling nurses, Furnished Finder logged over 2 million tenant inquiries in 2025—a 105% year-over-year increase.
+This is the 800-pound gorilla of mid term rentals.
+Originally built for traveling nurses, Furnished Finder logged over 2 million tenant inquiries in 2025, a 105% year-over-year increase.
 The average stay is 107 days.
-Annual listing fee is around $150 per property (not per booking), so there are no commission fees eating into your revenue.
-If you’re doing mid-term arbitrage and you’re not on Furnished Finder, you’re not serious.
+Annual listing fee is roughly $150 per property (not per booking), so there are no commission fees eating into your rental income.
+If you’re doing mid-term arbitrage and you’re not on Furnished Finder, you’re not serious about this rental business.

-Airbnb offers monthly stay discounts and a 30+ day search filter.
+Airbnb offers monthly stay discounts and a 28+ day search filter.
 Many mid-term tenants start their search here out of habit.
 The platform takes a 3% host fee on bookings, which is reasonable.
-Pro tip: set your minimum stay to 30 days and enable monthly discounts of 20-30%.
-This attracts the right tenants and suppresses the weekend party crowd.
+Set your minimum stay to 30 days and enable monthly discounts of 20-30%.
+This attracts the right tenants and suppresses the weekend party crowd entirely.

 Zillow (Furnished Filter)

 A lot of people don’t know this: Zillow has a “furnished” filter for rentals.
-Corporate relocators and longer-term tenants use it frequently.
-Free to list, massive traffic, and you deal directly with tenants—no platform fees.
+Corporate clients and longer-term tenants use it frequently.
+Free to list, massive traffic, and you deal directly with tenants.
+No platform fees.
+This is where corporate relocators search because their HR departments trust Zillow.

 Insurance Housing Networks

 ALE Solutions, Temporary Housing Directory, and similar services connect displaced families with furnished housing.
 Insurance companies pay above-market rates because they need fast availability.
-Getting listed with these networks takes some effort upfront, but the payoff is consistent, above-market bookings during disaster events.
+Getting listed takes effort upfront, but the payoff is consistent, above-market bookings.
+One insurance housing relationship can fill 3-4 months of bookings per year per unit.

 Best Markets for Mid-Term Rental Arbitrage in 2026

-Not every city is a good mid-term market.
-You need demand drivers: hospitals, military bases, corporate headquarters, universities, and government facilities.
-Here are the markets I’d target right now.
+Not every city works.
+You need consistent demand drivers: hospitals, military bases, corporate headquarters, and government facilities.
+Local demand from traveling medical professionals alone can fill a unit year-round in the right market.

 | City | Key Demand Drivers | Avg.
 2BR Rent | Est. Mid-Term Revenue | Why It Works |